Madhivarman/DR/README.md

 # DR
 document retrieval

-Document Retrieval : Retrieving document from the database by user queries .
+Document Retrieval : Retrieving document from the database by related to User Queries.

 Algorthims :